nuxeo/nuxeo-js-client/README.md

     $ npm install nuxeo

-Then, use the following `require` statement to have access to the same API than the browser module
+Then, use the following `require` statement to have access to the same API than the browser client

     var nuxeo = require('nuxeo');